ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-26.0.0.md

 All buttons follow the **verb + noun** (i.e. `insertTable`, `selectAll`) or the **noun** (i.e. `bold`, `mediaEmbed`) convention.

 It was trickier for commands, because there are more possible name combinations than there are for buttons.
-For commands, the proper name should start with the **action** followed by the **feature** name (i.e. `checkTodoList`, `insertTable`), in most cases.
+For commands, the proper name should in most cases start with the **action** followed by the **feature** name (i.e. `checkTodoList`, `insertTable`).

-Toolbar buttons name changes (before → after):
+Toolbar button name changes (before → after):

 * `imageUpload` → `uploadImage`
 * `imageResize` → `resizeImage`